 The City Select LUX isn't replacing the City Select: Both strollers will be available indefinitely.
 So is it worth upgrading to the LUX for an extra $100+?

 Decide which stroller is right for you in our Baby Jogger City Select vs. City Select LUX stroller comparison.

 Softer, higher-quality fabrics in five new colors give the City Select LUX a more modern, sophisticated look and feel: Port, Indigo (only available in specialty stores like Strolleria), Slate, Taupe and Graphite.

-For 2019, Baby Jogger is upgrading the fabric on the City Select so that it's more in line with the softer, more premium fabrics of the LUX.
-Additionally, the 2019 City Select is taking on a more neutral color palette with six new colors: Moonlight, Lagoon, Jet, Slate, Paloma and Carbon.
-The 2019 City Select is available for pre-order at Strolleria, with an expected ship time of mid-February.
+For 2019, Baby Jogger upgraded the fabric on the City Select so that it's more in line with the softer, more premium fabrics of the LUX.
+Additionally, the 2019 City Select takes on a more neutral color palette with six new colors: Moonlight, Lagoon, Jet, Slate, Paloma and Carbon.
+The 2019 City Select is available now at Strolleria.

 Good looks aside, one major selling point for the City Select LUX is its ability to fold 30 percent smaller than the City Select.
 How?
 Folding on folding.
 Both seats on the City Select fold in half, unlike the original seats that can't be changed.